mikyk10/esp32_wsepaper5in65_photoframe/README.md

 You need basic electronics toolsets.

+### Build Instruction

+The MCU has a red power status LED which constantly eats about 0000mA, shortens the battery life.
+It's directly connected to VCC so it must be physically removed if want to disable it.
+You can break off the LED using a plier.
+Be sure not to damage any other component.

 ## Contribution

 Contribution is always welcome.
 You may fork this repository, change whatever you want and send me a PR.